The Hissing of Summer Lawns

-The Hissing of Summer Lawns is the seventh studio album by Joni Mitchell.
-It was released in November 1975 on Asylum Records.
-The album continues the jazz-influenced sound of Mitchell's previous album Court and Spark while featuring more unconventional and experimental material than its predecessor.
-Additionally, the album saw Mitchell experiment with sampling and synthesizers such as the Moog and ARP.
-Contributors to the album include jazz-rock groups the L.A.
-Express and the Jazz Crusaders alongside backing appearances by James Taylor, David Crosby, and Graham Nash.
+The Hissing of Summer Lawns is the seventh studio album by the Canadian singer-songwriter Joni Mitchell, released in November 1975 on Asylum Records.
+It continues the jazz-influenced sound of Mitchell's previous album, Court and Spark, with more unconventional and experimental material.
+It features synthesizers such as the Moog and ARP, sampling, backing from the jazz-rock groups the L.A.
+Express and the Jazz Crusaders, and contributions from James Taylor, David Crosby, and Graham Nash.

-Lyrically, many songs on the album focus on narratives revolving around womens' experiences such as standing up to patriarchal norms ("Don't Interrupt the Sorrow") or frustrations with suburban life (the title track, "Harry's House").
-As with many of Mitchell's albums, she created the cover art herself, in this case a painting depicting a group of men carrying a large snake superimposed over the Beverly Hills suburbs; Mitchell's own house can be seen shaded in light blue.
+The lyrics focus on women's experiences with patriarchal norms, male dominance, and suburban life, as well as on culture and the music industry.
+As with many of her albums, Mitchell created the cover art.
+It depicts a painting of a group of men carrying a large snake superimposed over the Beverly Hills suburbs; Mitchell's house is shaded in blue.

-While it did not spawn a major hit single like its predecessor, The Hissing of Summer Lawns was commercially successful, reaching number 4 in the US and becoming her final top 10 album to date.
-"In France They Kiss on Main Street" was released as the only single and peaked at number 66 on the Billboard Hot 100, her final song to make the chart for the next four years.
+While it did not spawn a major hit single like its predecessor, The Hissing of Summer Lawns reached number 4 in the US and remains Mitchell's last top-10 album.
+"In France They Kiss on Main Street", the only single, reached number 66 on the Billboard Hot 100.